Chapter 6. Signal Transduction

 ○ Gβ and Gγ subunits are always together.

-④ Various types of α subunits exist.
+④ Various types of α subunits exist as follows.

 ○ 1st.
 G protein moves to GPCR and gets activated.